matsta25/angular-starter-app/docs/examples/mock-api.md

 ##### Description

-To mock api [json-server](https://github.com/typicode/json-server) has been used.
-Also [faker](https://github.com/Marak/faker.js) is used to seed fake data.
+To mock api [json-server](https://github.com/typicode/json-server) has been used, also [faker](https://github.com/Marak/faker.js) to seed fake data.
 To get more faker methods checkout [api-methods](https://github.com/Marak/faker.js#api-methods)

 ##### Usage